Color & Design Options for Metal Roofs

 Color Options

-Unlike shingled roofs, colors are not limited to only a few options.
+Metal roofs now come in a wide variety of colors.
 Most companies have multiple shades and tones to choose from.
 Study your home’s exterior color, trim, and gutter color.
 What roof shade would match or complement the tones?
 Stay away from trendy colors.
-Your new metal roof will last 40 to 70 years, so the trendy burnt orange popular today isn’t a great option.
+Your new metal roof will last up to 50 years.
 “Timeless appeal” should be your motto for color choice.

 Curb Appeal